allmaps/allmaps/packages/leaflet/README.md

 npm install @allmaps/leaflet
 ```

-You can build this package locally by running:
+You can optionally build this package locally by running:

 ```sh
 pnpm run build